 If you cannot make it to our living room for the interviews, you don’t have to miss a thing.
 Watch the interviews at home via the live stream or read the best bits in real-time by following us on Twitter.
-Please like us on Facebook as well, so we can keep you up to date on upcoming interviews and events.
+Please like us on Facebook too, so we can keep you up to date on upcoming interviews and events.

-A group of students, led by Maurits Kruithof, started Room for Discussion as a means to facilitate this discussion and to bridge the gap between economics in the news and economics as a science.
+A group of students, led by Maurits Kruithof, started Room for Discussion to facilitate this discussion and to bridge the gap between economics in the news and economics as a science.
 Since then, Room for Discussion has organised weekly hour-long interviews about economic and political topics.
 By combining a journalistic approach with scientific rigour, Room for Discussion connects the world of academia with reality.

 Join the Committee